This is how you need to file and pay VAT

 - However, the calculation only covers the VAT of those Member States of consumption for which the VAT, as reported on the VAT return, remains positive, i.e. there is an amount of VAT to pay.

-- The calculation includes a particular Member State’s of consumption VAT adjustments or corrections, if any, having to do with previous tax periods.
+- The calculation includes a particular Member State’s of consumption VAT adjustments or corrections, if any, having to do with your taxes declared previously concerning that particular Member State.

-- If the VAT return you filed contains a corrected amount that reduces your VAT for earlier tax periods, it diminishes the VAT amount going to the particular Member State of consumption.
+- If the VAT return you have submitted contains a corrected amount that reduces a previously declared value-added tax, it diminishes the amount going to the particular Member State of consumption.
 The result for that Member State of consumption may be negative.
 In this case, such a negative VAT will not be included in the sum total at all.

 Information on any corrections of the above type is passed on to every Member State of consumption.
 After that, the Member State of consumption refunds the VAT paid in excess, or applies the refundable amount on your business’s other taxes according to the legislation of that Member State.